 The Role of the Liberal Arts Search Representative

 The Liberal Arts Search Representative (LASR) is a voting member of the search committee and one who must participate in all committee deliberations and all aspects of the on-campus candidate visits.
 Liberal Arts Search Representative selections should not be made on the basis of that person’s knowledge of a discipline.
 Therefore, it is the responsibility of the search committee to answer questions a LASR may have about research and teaching in the discipline.
 Just as tenure and promotion processes require us to be able to communicate clearly about our field to well-educated, non-experts, the search process is also a time to share our discipline with our colleagues.

 Liberal Arts Search Representatives perform three essential functions.
 The first function of the LASR is to be a constructive voice in the search committee deliberations.
 A tenure-track search is one of the most important and most challenging types of work in which faculty engage.
 It can be very helpful to have an outsider’s perspective and to allow that person to encourage open dialogue within the search committee deliberations.
-Secondly, this person is charged with reminding the search committee that the finalists recommended to the Dean should be good faculty for the college as a whole.
+Secondly, this person is charged with reminding the search committee that finalists must serve the college as a whole (e.g. ability to contribute to general education as well has departmental offerings).
 Having such a person on the search committee will also emphasize for candidates our commitment to the liberal arts.
 Finally, the LASR helps ensure that college guidelines in hiring practices are followed.
 They will not need any special training as, ideally, they will be faculty members who have been on searches previously.

 The Search Process Checklist